 Our third snack is Witches Brooms.
 Grab the green onions, string cheese, and pretzel sticks.
 String cheese is a good source of calcium and protein.
 If you choose a part-skim string cheese, you can cut out a bit of extra fat from your diet.

 Unwrap the string cheese and cut into halves or thirds.
 Wash your green onions and cut off the white end.
 From the green end, start pulling the onions apart into thin strips to use as string.

 Next, take a pretzel stick and push it into one end of each piece of string cheese.

 Wrap a green string around the top of the cheese on the pretzel end and tie a knot to secure the string.
 This part can be a little tricky.
 If it’s not working for you, just leave the green onion string off.
 The last thing you will do is use your fingers to start separating the string cheese so one end looks like a broom head.

 And there you go!
 Three quick and easy nutritious halloween snacks.

-Another great fall snack is roasted pumpkin seeds.
-Pumpkin seeds are a good source of magnesium and zinc which are both minerals needed in our bodies.
-Pumpkin seeds are a great snack all on their own or can be used as a crunchy topping on pancakes, mixed with yogurt, in place of croutons on a salad, mixed with dried fruit, nuts, or popcorn to make a trail mix, and much much more!
+Another tasty fall snack is roasted pumpkin seeds.
+Seeds are a good source of magnesium and zinc which are both minerals needed in our bodies.
+A handful of pumpkin seeds is a great snack.
+They can be used as a crunchy topping on pancakes, mixed with yogurt, in place of croutons on a salad, mixed with dried fruit, nuts, or popcorn to make a trail mix, and much more!
 To learn how to roast your own pumpkin seeds, see the recipe card below.
-Enjoy!

 Certified Nutrition Education Assistant